dfkotz/metahashcheck/README.md

 On future runs,

  * the `metacheck` script compares current metadata against the contents of `.metacheck`.
- * the `hashcheck` script compares current hash against the contents of `.metacheck`.
+ * the `hashcheck` script compares current hash against the contents of `.hashcheck`.

 Any discrepancies will be noted in the script output.